-Here’s Where to Donate Clothes Before You Move
+Where to Donate Clothes Before You Move — 8 Charities to Consider

 Where to Donate Clothes

 One of the most widely known charitable organizations where you can donate clothes is Goodwill.
 Goodwill’s mission is all about enhancing the quality of life for millions of people through education, skills training, and work.
 How does donating your clothes play into that?
-When you head to one of their donation sites, your donations are being sold in one of their thousands of retail stores, which creates revenue that goes towards finding people employment and funding job training.
+When you drop things off at one of their donation sites, your donations are then sold in one of their thousands of retail stores.
+This creates revenue that goes towards finding people employment and funding job training.
 Get on board and donate your old clothes!

 2. Salvation Army

 Another organization that you can donate clothing to is the Salvation Army.
 They do just about every act of charity under the sun.
 From domestic abuse to disaster relief, to combating addiction, their mission is simple but grand: meet human need wherever, whenever, and however, they can.
-You can contribute to this mission by heading to any one of their thousands of drop-off sites and donating your old clothes to someone in need!
+You can contribute to this mission by heading to any one of their thousands of drop-off sites or scheduling a free pickup, and donating your old clothes to someone in need!

 3. Vietnam Veterans of America

-Here is a way to donate clothes and also make a difference in the lives of American veterans through a national non-profit, Vietnam Veterans of America.
-All of your donations go towards supporting veterans of all wars and their families.
+Looking to donate clothes to an organization that makes a difference in the lives of American veterans?
+Check out the national non-profit Vietnam Veterans of America.
+All of your donations go towards supporting veterans of the Vietnam War and their families.
 Donations can be scheduled for pick-up online and will be picked up right at your doorstep.
 All you have to do is label your donation boxes.
 There is no good excuse not to do it!

 4. St. Vincent de Paul

-An inspiring organization, The Society of St. Vincent de Paul is committed to ending poverty through systemic change while also encouraging their members to grow in spirituality.
+An inspiring organization, The Society of St. Vincent de Paul is committed to ending poverty through systemic change, while also encouraging their members to grow in spirituality.
 Want to be a part of their initiative?
-Donate unwanted clothes now by sending your belongings their way.
+Find a St. Vincent de Paul thrift store near you, and get donating.